Revealing inherent quantum interference and entanglement of a Dirac particle: Introduction

-where $H_{D}=c{\bf \alpha \cdot p}+\beta mc^{2}$, $c$ denotes the light speed in the vacuum, ${\bf \alpha }$ and $\beta $ are the $4\times 4$ Dirac matrices, $m$ and ${\bf p}$ represent the rest mass and momentum of the particle, respectively, and $\psi $ is the wavefunction with 4 components.
-Unlike the Schr\"{o}dinger equation, the Dirac equation is linear in both the time and space derivatives, satisfying the Lorentz-covariance, and includes the spin degree of freedom at the {\sl ab initio} level by describing the wave function in terms of a spinor.
-These features have led to remarkable accomplishments, including predictions of the spin-1/2 feature of electrons and the existence of anti-particles indicated by the negative-energy component accompanying the positive one, and an accurate description of the spectrum of the hydrogen atom.
-These predictions are based on stationary solutions of the Dirac equation and show excellent agreements with experiments.
+The Dirac equation, which describes the wavefunction for a spin-1/2 particle in the framework of relativistic quantum mechanics, represents a cornerstone of modern physics.
 Over the past century, this equation has been producing enduring profound influences on a wide variety of fields of modern science and technology, ranging from atomic physics to quantum electrodynamics \cite{Thaller1992}, and from material engineering \cite{CastroNeto2009,Novoselov2005,Park2008,Tarruell2012} to medical imaging \cite{Beyer1369}.